Taxi Service in Southwest Tirupati Near the AutoNagar Industrial Zone

 From Alipiri, take the road heading east toward Tirupati Railway Station.
 You'll pass the RTC bus stand on your left within about ten minutes.
 Traffic near the bus stand gets thick during morning hours, especially between 7 and 9 AM when devotees queue up for darshan tokens.
 Leave a few minutes early if you're catching an early ride.
 We've picked up enough passengers from this stretch to know exactly where the bottlenecks form.

-If you're coming from the residential lanes behind Sri Padmavathi Mahila Visvavidyalayam in Andhra Pradesh 517501, cut through the campus road exit onto the main Tiruchanoor Road.
-This skips the Alipiri roundabout entirely.
-The campus gate stays open until 9 PM, and the road surface is smoother than most side streets in that pocket.
-Turn right at Tiruchanoor Road and you'll connect to the station area in under fifteen minutes.
+From Sri Padmavathi Mahila Visvavidyalayam area: Cut through the campus road exit onto Tiruchanoor Road — skips the Alipiri roundabout entirely.
+Campus gate open until 9 PM, smoother road surface.
+Right at Tiruchanoor Road connects to station area in under 15 minutes.

-Folks near Kapila Theertham temple have a slightly different path.
-Head north from the temple entrance, past the small Ganesh shrine where the road bends.
-You'll hit a T-junction near the old water tank.
-Take the left fork.
-That road runs parallel to the railway line and drops you near the level crossing at Bhavani Nagar.
-From there, it's a quick right turn to reach the main taxi staging area near the railway station.
+From Kapila Theertham temple: Head north from the temple entrance, past the small Ganesh shrine where the road bends.
+Hit the T-junction near the old water tank.
+Take the left fork — runs parallel to the railway line.
+Drops you near the level crossing at Bhavani Nagar.
+Quick right turn to the main taxi staging area near the railway station.

-One thing that catches people off guard.
-The road from Kapila Theertham toward Bhavani Nagar has no streetlights for about 200 meters near the water tank.
-If you're traveling after dark, keep your headlights on high beam through that patch.
+Night / dark stretch warning: The road from Kapila Theertham toward Bhavani Nagar has no streetlights for about 200 meters near the water tank.
+Keep headlights on high beam through that patch.
 We drive it almost daily and still slow down there.

-On Saturdays and festival days, the Alipiri base area gets blocked by TTD crowd management barricades.
-Police divert traffic through the bypass toward Renigunta Road.
-If you see those barricades going up, don't wait.
-Take the Tiruchanoor Road route instead.
-Adds maybe five minutes but saves you from sitting in a standstill near the foot of the hill.
+Saturday / festival barricade divert: TTD crowd management blocks the Alipiri base area with barricades.
+Police divert through bypass toward Renigunta Road.
+Don't wait.
+Take the Tiruchanoor Road route instead — adds maybe five minutes, saves you from standstill near foot of the hill.

-Parking near our location is easy.
-The railway station has both two-wheeler and car parking right at the front.
-But if those lots fill during peak pilgrim season, there's open parking near the old choultry on Car Street.
+Parking if meeting us: Railway station has two-wheeler and car parking at the front.
+If those lots fill during peak pilgrim season, open parking near the old choultry on Car Street.
 Two-minute walk from there.

 Most of our regular passengers from the Cluster 5 Zone tell us the whole trip takes between 12 and 20 minutes depending on traffic.
 The shortest route is the Tiruchanoor Road cut-through from behind the women's university.
 The longest is the Alipiri main road during Saturday rush.
 You'll figure out your preferred path after one or two trips.